A small southern community is taking climate action into its own hands with the creation of the country's first "climate safe house".

 In April 2006, the small community located about 20 minutes north of Dunedin, was hit by two days of heavy rain.

-NIWA said over three times as much precipitation as normal fell in north and east Otago and the it followed six months of drought.
+NIWA said over three times as much precipitation as normal fell in north and east Otago.
+It followed six months of drought.

 "That was kind of a creeping up flood that happened in the middle of the night.
 Maybe two or three o'clock in the morning.
 And I had people staying in the house … the woman got out of bed to go to the toilet and she stepped into water.
 There was water in the bedroom," Ms McCarthy said.